humbertogaliza/pydantic-huawei-vrp2/README.md

-# Pydantic models for Nokia SR Linux
+# Pydantic models for Huawei VRP 2 (Huawei Switches CloudEngine 5700/6700)

 > [!IMPORTANT]
-> This is an experimental project that may graduate to a proper set of Pydantic models for SR Linux in the near future.
+> This is an experimental project that may graduate to a proper set of Pydantic models for Huawei VRP in the near future.
 >
 > Limitations:
 >